NeuroBank

 We continue to grow and expand our collections based on the needs of researchers, ensuring our samples have high utility and relevance to the neuroscience community.

 The NeuroBank's collection efforts focus primarily on blood, CSF, and tissue (although the NeuroBank protocol also allows for the collection of urine, saliva, and buccal swab) with an emphasis on research-dedicated samples that are quickly processed and stored.
-Clinical information related to the samples and donors are collected and maintained in a secure database.
-Samples and data are deidentified before release to the researcher unless they have specific IRB approval to gain access to this information.
+Clinical information related to the samples and donors is collected and maintained in a secure database.
+Samples and data are deidentified before releasing to the researcher unless they have specific IRB approval to gain access to this information.